Cross-Site Request Forgery (CSRF) in francoisjacquet/rosariosisValid

-In Firefox and safari and chrome I can delete any student With CSRF.
+In Firefox and safari and chrome I can delete any user With CSRF.

 🕵️♂️ Proof of Concept

-Here you should run PoC.html, after click on button you can see an student with id equals to
+Here you should run PoC.html, after click on button you can see an user with id equal to

-This vulnerability is capable of delete any student .
+This vulnerability is capable of delete any custom user.